JuliaAI/DataScienceTutorials.jl/README.md

 * you have a PR with changes, someone has reviewed them and they got merged into the main branch

+* Be sure the version of Julia declared near the top of `index.md` matches the version used to generate the web-site (which should match the version declared in each tutorial's Manifest.toml file)

 **Once the changes are in the main branch**:

 * run `cd("path/to/DataScienceTutorials"); using Franklin` to launch Franklin